LICENSE#: CCC1335003 | CGC1539879

 For residential jobs, you’ll need permits if you change anything structural, electrical, or plumbing-related.
 Even replacing windows or adding a patio cover may require city approval, depending on your area.

 Commercial remodels require even more due diligence.
-ADA accessibility, fire suppression systems, emergency egress, environmental guidelines—these can vary by municipality and delay your project if not planned for early.
+ADA accessibility requirements outlined by the U.S. Department of Justice, along with fire suppression and emergency egress standards, can vary by municipality and delay your project if not planned early.

 Ask your contractor straight up: “Are you pulling the permits?” and “Who’s in charge of staying compliant?”
 At RayPro, we handle all of that directly—no loose ends, no last-minute scrambling.